 - The ending direct materials total cost formula, FIFO, and the remaining inventory value are calculated.

-Weighted average or process costing method of calculating the cost of direct material used in production has the following steps:
+The weighted average or process costing method of calculating the cost of direct material used in production has the following steps:

-- The units physical flow
+- The unit’s physical flow

 - Identical units of production

 - Determine costs to finished units and ending WIP stock

 LIFO (Last-In First-Out)

 LIFO works the opposite of the FIFO method.
 LIFO assumes that the last inventory added to the stock is used first.
 This cost is applied to the cost of goods sold.

 The LIFO accounting method is best during inflation.
 The expensive units are used first.
 To get the cost of goods sold, you use the cost of the latest inventory.

 Application of Linearity Assumption to Calculate Direct Material Cost